 11. Check out the Caribbean in Economy Class

-If you’ve been wanting to check the Caribbean, you can book a round-trip ticket in economy class from the U.S. to the Caribbean for 35,000 miles.
-Savvy travelers can also take advantage of the Excursionist Perk to tack on a visit a different island without additional cost.
+If you’ve been wanting to check the Caribbean, you can book a round-trip ticket in economy class from the U.S. to the Caribbean for 35,000 miles (or 17,500 miles one-way).
+Savvy travelers can also take advantage of the Excursionist Perk to tack on a visit to a different island without additional cost.

 It’s not the cheapest mileage cost, but the free stopover allows you to see more of a beautiful part of the world.